 Provincetown - Starting at 11 a.m. at the Cape Inn, proceeding along Commercial Street

 Sandwich - At 10 a.m. the parade begins at the Wing School on Water Street, to Old Main Street, right on Beale Avenue, left on Morse Road, and finishing at the fields behind the Wing School

 Wellfleet - Parade of antique cars at Mayo Beach at 9:00 a.m., parade of floats begins at 10 a.m. from the Town Pier to the center of town and back.

 Woods Hole - This popular 4th of July parade, organized by the Marine Biological Laboratory, begins at noon on School Street and proceeds down Water Street, over the drawbridge, and ends at Waterfront Park.

 When: Various dates during 4th of July week

 Where: Towns across Cape Cod

-More Info: Click here for dates and locations
+More Info: Click here for dates and best viewing locations

 Of all events on Cape Cod during 4th of July week, the fireworks displays stand alone as the #1 favorite with locals and visitors.
 In fact, folks from near and far have told me that they always plan their vacation to coincide with the gala fireworks displays.